eclipse-theia/theia-website/src/docs/user_ai.md

 <img src="../../general-chat.png" alt="General AI Chat in the Theia IDE" style="max-width: 525px">

 Some agents produce special results, such as buttons (shown in the screenshot above) or code that can be directly inserted.

+### Chat Session History

+The Theia IDE automatically preserves your chat sessions, allowing you to access your conversation history even after restarting the application.

+To access your chat history, click the **"Show Chats..."** button in the chat view toolbar (located in the top area of the chat view).
+This opens a dialog displaying all available chat sessions, including both your currently active sessions and previously archived sessions.

+<video src="../../chat-persistence.webm" controls style="max-width: 100%;"></video>

+Chat sessions are automatically saved to disk as you interact with AI agents.
+The system stores up to 25 chat sessions by default.
+When this limit is reached, the oldest sessions are automatically deleted to make room for new ones.
+You can also manually delete sessions from the "Show Chats..." dialog if you no longer need them.

+The persistence system preserves the complete state of your chat sessions, including:
+- All messages and responses from different agents
+- Message alternatives created through [editing chat requests](#editing-chat-requests)
+- File changesets with functional apply, revert, and open operations
+- The full conversation tree when you've edited messages to create different conversation branches

+Chat sessions are stored in the `.theia/chatSessions/` directory within your user home directory.

 ### Starting Chat from the Editor